Enrich your curriculum with a live and interactive virtual field trip to Hawaii by Paradise Helicopters.

 Paradise Helicopters has partnered with our local community to curate live, interactive educational experiences that we can share.
 Break free from the routine lesson plan.
 Let us inspire and inform your students as they learn from a whole new perspective.

-Join our pilots and educational team on a live stream to see and learn about Hawaii’s remote ecosystems from the vantage point of a helicopter.
+Join our two hosts including one pilot on a live stream to see and learn about Hawaii’s remote ecosystems from the vantage point of a helicopter.

 If you are looking for a truly unique experience for your students and faculty, join Paradise Helicopters on one of our amazing and enriching virtual education experiences.